 Expected minimum studying time commitment per study mode:

 - Part-time – 15 to 20 hours per week

 - Full-time – 30 hours per week

-Part-time study involves spending around 15 to 20 hours per week on directed activities.
-However, you will also need to consider the time needed to read support materials and other resources, upload your work to the IDI-Study site, communicate with your tutors and interact with your peers within the forums.
+The hours per week indicate time spent on directed activities.
+However, you will also need to consider the additional time needed to read support materials and other resources, upload your work to the IDI-Study site, communicate with your tutors and interact with your peers within the forums.

 If you begin studying and feel that the pace isn’t quite right for you, you can change your study mode within the first four weeks of study, or on completion of a level.

 If you have a previous qualification in graphic design or a closely related field, or extensive industry experience (at least five years), you may be considered for advanced entry onto either Level 5 or 6 of the degree programme.

 Accredited Prior Learning (APL)